Decisiveness of Stochastic Systems and its Application to Hybrid Models (Full Version)

 \section{Stochastic Hybrid Systems}

-We choose to restrict our attention to a stochastic extension of the well-studied \emph{hybrid systems}, a large class of timed transition systems.
+From now on, we focus on a subclass of stochastic transition systems that consists in a stochastic extension of the well-studied \emph{hybrid systems}.
 A \emph{hybrid system} is a dynamical system combining discrete and continuous transitions.
 It can be defined as a non-deterministic automaton with a finite number of continuous variables, whose evolution is described via an infinite transition system.
 Hybrid systems have been widely studied since their introduction in the 1990s (e.g.,~\cite{ACH+,Hen96}).
 They are effectively used to model various time-dependent reactive systems; systems that need to take into account both continuous factors (e.g., speed, heat, time, distance) and discrete factors (e.g., events, instructions) are ubiquitous.